stephanfr/Packer/RPi/README.md

-    "new_pi_password" - if provided, new password for pi user "ssh_key_filename" - filename for public key to be copied from the upload folder; defaults to "id_rsa.pub" "nfs_copy_location" - an NFS mount to which the completed image will be copied
+    "new_pi_password" - if provided, new password for pi user "ssh_key_filename" - filename for public key to be copied from the upload folder; defaults to "id_rsa.pub" "nfs_copy_location" - an NFS mount to which the completed image will be copied "cmake_url" - URL for the version of CMake to download, defaults to URL for CMake 3.19.4 "cmake_version" - version id of CMake to build, defaults to CMake version 3.19.4

 The script assumes that there will be a directory named 'uploads' in the same directory holding the packer json file and in the uploads directory.
 Optionally,